What Does CBD Stand For? And What is CBD Oil?

 CBD and other cannabinoids are “keys” that “unlock” CB1 and CB2 receptors.

 CB1 receptors are abundant in the central nervous system.
-CB2 receptors are found primarily in the gastrointestinal tract and peripheral nervous system.
-But they can also be found on many cells related to the immune system.
+The gastrointestinal tract and peripheral nervous system contain CB2 receptors.
+In addition, they are found in cells related to immune system.

 For decades, scientists have known about these receptors.
 While there’s still more to learn about exactly how the chemical actions of CB1 and CB2 work, there is mounting evidence of benefits of CBD oil.